Wave: Mechanical waves

+A mechanical wave is an oscillation of matter, and therefore transfers energy through a medium.
+While waves can move over long distances, the movement of the medium of transmission—the material—is limited.
+Therefore, the oscillating material does not move far from its initial position.
+Mechanical waves can be produced only in media which possess elasticity and inertia.
+There are three types of mechanical waves: transverse waves, longitudinal waves, and surface waves.

 Waves on strings

+The transverse vibration of a string is a function of tension and inertia, and is constrained by the length of the string as the ends are fixed.
+This constraint limits the steady state modes that are possible, and thereby the frequencies.

 The speed of a transverse wave traveling along a vibrating string (v) is directly proportional to the square root of the tension of the string (T) over the linear mass density (μ):

 where the linear density μ is the mass per unit length of the string.